Seon82/tracemymed/README.md

 This project is a 2nd-year project for the elective course "Introduction to Blockchain"  at CentraleSupélec.

-It aims to implement a secure blockchain system that could be used to trace products in the supply chain industry.
+It aims to implement a secure blockchain system that could be used to trace medecine in order to bring more transaprency and security to the supply chain.
 It allows to:

-- Append transactions in the blockchain using *Proof of Work*
+- Append transactions to the blockchain using *Proof of Work*
 - Identify transactions with *elliptic curve* signature
 - Check if the current chain is valid
-- Solve conflicts by replacing the current chain with the longest one in the network.
+- Solve conflicts by replacing the current chain with the longest one in the network
+- And more!

-It also features a frontend *flask* that allows the client to easily:
+It also features a web-based frontend that allows the client to easily interact with the blockchain :

 - Create wallets (a wallet is a container for private and public keys)
 - Add new transactions while checking that they are possible
-  - NB: To add initial items in the blockchain process, use the admin keys.
+  - NB: To add initial items in the blockchain process, use the admin keys
+- Fetch and display the current blocks
+- Track the transaction history of a given batch.

 ## Dependencies